aws-samples/amazon-workmail-lambda-templates/workmail-translate-email/README.md

-# Amazon WorkMail Translaste Email
+# Amazon WorkMail Translate Email
 This application translates a incoming or outgoing email into a language of your choice.

 Specifically, application automatically detects the language of a email and then translates subject and body into the destination language that you provide during setup.
-The translated body and subject is then appended to the original body and orginal subject of the email respectively.
+The translated body and subject is then appended to the original body and original subject of the email respectively.

 ![Screenshot](Image.png)